joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 ### Behold the configurations

-Doing this, we find the four confgurations below:
+Carrying this out, we find the four confgurations below:

 ![](/img/2024-11-17-grid-no-offset.png){:width="450 px" class="image-centered"}